golang/tools/internal/mcp/design/design.md

 We admire mcp-go, and seriously considered simply adopting it as a starting point for this SDK.
 However, as we looked at doing so, we realized that a significant amount of its API would probably need to change.
-In some cases, mcp-go has older APIs that predated newer variations--an obvious opportunity for cleanup.
+In some cases, mcp-go has older APIs that predated newer variations—an obvious opportunity for cleanup.
 In others, it took a batteries-included approach that is probably not viable for an official SDK.
 In yet others, we simply think there is room for API refinement, and we should take this opportunity to consider our options.